-The pupil premium is additional funding received by schools for each pupil from disadvantaged families or background.
-It is allocated to school based on the number of children who come from low-income families - this is defined as those who are currently known to be elible for free school meals.
-It is important to know that a pupil does not need to have a school dinner, but parents/carers must have appplied and be entitled if they wanted one.
+is additional funding received by schools for each pupil from disadvantaged families or background.
+It is allocated to school based on the number of children who come from low-income families - this is defined as those who are currently known to be eligible for free school meals.

-First introduced in April 2011, the level of the premium in 2011-12 was £488 per pupil: it increased to £600 per pupil in 2012-13 then to £1300 in 2013-2014 and now stands at £1320 per pupil.
-This money is for schools to decided how to use but should be spent in order to improve educational attainment of children from less privleged backgrounds.
+First introduced in April 2011, the level of the premium now stands at £1385 per pupil.
+This money is for schools to decide how to spend but should be spent in order to improve educational attainment of children from less privileged backgrounds.